clommm/Socket-Port-Scanner/README.md

 This Python script is a simple port scanner that utilizes the Windows sockets API to scan for open ports on a specified IP address.
 It allows users to input an IP address and a range of ports to scan, and it reports back the status of each port (open or closed).

+How it Works:

+This scanner will attempt to establish a TCP connection to each port in the specified range and report back whether the port is open or closed

 ## Features

 - Uses Python's built-in `socket` module for port scanning.